Hunminjeongeum

 Hunminjeongeum (Note: This is the Revised Romanization spelling used by UNESCO and the South Korean government.
 Also sometimes spelled Hunmin jeongeum (with a space).
 In the McCune–Reischauer romanization system, it is spelled Hunminjŏngŭm or Hunmin chŏngŭm.) is a 1446 work that formally introduced the first native Korean alphabet.
 That alphabet was originally also called "Hunminjeongeum", although it is now widely called "Hangul" (international spelling; spelled in South Korea "Hangeul") or "Chosŏn'gŭl" (in North Korea).

 The term Hunminjeongeum is used in a number of different ways, often due to the various editions and sections of the text.
 The term is sometimes used to refer to only the first two sections of the text: the preface and description of Hangul.
 That "base" Hunminjeongeum is sometimes referred to as the Yeui.
 There is also a commentary section, the Hunminjeongeum Haerye, that was published alongside the base Hunminjeongeum.
-Sometimes, the base Hunminjeongeum and Haerye together are sometimes referred to only as Hunminjeongeum.
+Sometimes, the base Hunminjeongeum and Haerye together are referred to only as Hunminjeongeum.

 The base Hunminjeongeum was first published around October 1446 (Gregorian calendar) and authored by Joseon king Sejong the Great.
 It was originally written in Classical Chinese using the Hanja script.
 It was later translated to the Korean language using Korean mixed script; such translated editions are called Eonhae.
-While the base Hunminjeongeum remained in the historical record, the Hunminjeongeum Haerye was lost and forgotten.
+While the base Hunminjeongeum remained in the historical record, the Haerye was lost and forgotten.
 It was only rediscovered in 1940.

 The Hunminjeongeum and Haerye are considered to be among the most important works in the study of the Korean language.
 A copy of the full text, including the Haerye section, was designated a National Treasure of South Korea in 1962 and entered into the UNESCO Memory of the World Register in 1997.

 History

 Background

 Before the invention of Hangul, Korea had been using Hanja (Chinese characters) since antiquity.
 The difficulty of the script limited its use to mostly upper-class people; commoners were largely illiterate.
-Hanja is not well suited for representing the Korean language; the Chinese and Korean languages are not closely related and differ in significant ways.
+Hanja is not well suited for representing the Korean language; the Chinese and Korean languages are from different language families and differ in significant ways.
 For example, Classical Chinese uses subject–verb–object word order while Middle Korean uses subject–object–verb word order.

 Due to a lack of records, it is unknown when work on Hangul first began, nor what that process looked like.
 Joseon king Sejong the Great was responsible for and significantly involved in Hangul's creation.

 Hangul was first introduced, likely in a mostly complete form, to Sejong's court in the 12th month of 1443 of the Korean calendar (around December 30, 1443 to January 28, 1444 in the Gregorian calendar).
 Work then began on applying the script and developing official documentation for it; this would eventually culminate in the creation of the Hunminjeongeum and Haerye.